Sequoia/sequoia.github.com/_content/posts/javascript-interactive-debugging-intro.md

 Debugger listening on port 18764
 ```

-When we load <http://localhost:3000> in a browser, we can see the express log messages in this same Debug Console:
+When we load <http://localhost:3000> in a browser, we can see the Express log messages in this same Debug Console:

 ```nohighlight
 GET / 304 327.916 ms - -